apollographql/apollo-client/docs/source/apollo-server/tools.md

 ## Schema creation

-The graphql-tools package allows you to create a GraphQLSchema object from GraphQL schema language by using the function `createSchema`.
+The graphql-tools package allows you to create a GraphQLSchema instance from GraphQL schema language by using the function `createSchema`.

 ### createSchema(typeDefinitions)
 **Function signature**